How much does it cost to go to UW?

 Why is Net Price Important?

-Few students will pay the full advertised sticker price of U of Wyoming.
+Few students will pay the full advertised sticker price of UW.
 The Net Price is an estimate of how much the average student actually pays to attend college for one year.

 To calculate this number we take the total cost of attendance of University of Wyoming including tuition, fees, room, board and other expenses.
 Then we subtract out the average amount of aid awarded per student.

-What is the Average Net Price for All U of Wyoming Undergrads?
+What is the Average Net Price for All UW Undergrads?

 Two important factors that affect the net price you will pay to attend University of Wyoming are where you will be living, either on-campus or off, and whether or not you will be receiving any grants or scholarships.